Recommendations & Conclusions

 The Government should encourage the development of specialist investor capability in science and tech across the UK, particularly in strategic deep tech sectors such as quantum.
 It should support the development of regional investor and investment readiness training programmes, expand partnerships between technical experts and investment networks, and reduce business …

-Government response.
-The government agrees with the intent, committing to stimulate private investment through the ProQure programme, expand the British Business Bank's capacity with £2.5 billion/year from 2026/27 to build specialist investor ecosystems, and develop specialist fund managers via a Venture Capital …
+The government agrees with the intent, committing to stimulate private investment through the ProQure programme, expand the British Business Bank's capacity with £2.5 billion/year from 2026/27 to build specialist investor ecosystems, and develop specialist fund managers via a Venture Capital Fellowship and regional events, but …

 Department for Science, Innovation and Technology